 Release Date:2024/09/03

-By utilizing CAE (Computer Aided Engineering) in Crimping, you can predict the deformation behaviors of several materials, and clamping force after the process, thereby preventing possible defects.
-In this article, we will focus on “Crimping” and introduce benefits of the CAE analysis, and case studies.
+By utilizing CAE (Computer-Aided Engineering) in crimping processes, you can predict the deformation behaviors of multiple materials and clamping force after the process, thereby preventing potential defects.

-Crimping is a method of joining two pieces of sheet-shaped parts by deforming.
+Crimping is a method of joining two sheet-shaped parts by utilizing plastic deformation.

 • Seaming